Delirium: Neurophysiology

-Electroencephalography (EEG) allows for continuous capture of global brain function and brain connectivity, and is useful in understanding real-time physiologic changes during delirium.
+Electroencephalography (EEG) allows for continuous capture of cortical activity in the brain, and is useful in understanding real-time physiologic changes during delirium.
 Since the 1950s, delirium has been known to be associated with slowing of resting-state EEG rhythms, with abnormally decreased background alpha power and increased theta and delta frequency activity.

 From such evidence, a 2018 systematic review proposed a conceptual model that delirium results when insults/stressors trigger a breakdown of brain network dynamics in individuals with low brain resilience (i.e. people who already have underlying problems of low neural connectivity and/or low neuroplasticity like those with Alzheimer's disease).

 Neuropathology

 Only a handful of studies exist where there has been an attempt to correlate delirium with pathological findings at autopsy.
-One research study has been reported on 7 patients who died during ICU admission.
+One research study has been reported on 7 people who died during ICU admission.
 Each case was admitted with a range of primary pathologies, but all had acute respiratory distress syndrome and/or septic shock contributing to the delirium, 6 showed evidence of low brain perfusion and diffuse vascular injury, and 5 showed hippocampal involvement.
 A case-control study showed that 9 delirium cases showed higher expression of HLA-DR and CD68 (markers of microglial activation), IL-6 (cytokines pro-inflammatory and anti-inflammatory activities) and GFAP (marker of astrocyte activity) than age-matched controls; this supports a neuroinflammatory cause to delirium, but the conclusions are limited by methodological issues.

-A 2017 retrospective study correlating autopsy data with MMSE scores from 987 brain donors found that delirium combined with a pathological process of dementia accelerated MMSE score decline more than either individual process.
+A 2017 retrospective study correlating autopsy data with mini–mental state examination (MMSE) scores from 987 brain donors found that delirium combined with a pathological process of dementia accelerated MMSE score decline more than either individual process.

 Diagnosis

 The DSM-5-TR criteria are often the standard for diagnosing delirium clinically.
 However, early recognition of delirium's features using screening instruments, along with taking a careful history, can help in making a diagnosis of delirium.
-A diagnosis of delirium generally requires knowledge of a patient's baseline level of cognitive function.
-This is especially important in patients who have neurocognitive or neurodevelopmental disorders, whose baseline mental status may be mistaken as delirium.
+A diagnosis of delirium generally requires knowledge of a person's baseline level of cognitive function.
+This is especially important for treating people who have neurocognitive or neurodevelopmental disorders, whose baseline mental status may be mistaken as delirium.